-Regardless of their obligation to report under instruments such as the Act, certain companies have decided to conduct due diligence to both identify any forced labour or child labour in their respective supply chains and track the effectiveness of certain frameworks and policies to ensure that the risk of forced labour and child labour is reduced.
+Regardless of their obligation to report under instruments such as Bill S-211, certain companies have decided to conduct due diligence to both identify any forced labour or child labour in their respective supply chains and track the effectiveness of certain frameworks and policies to ensure that the risk of forced labour and child labour is reduced.
 Companies have also decided to implement supplier codes of conduct to set out, for example, certain necessary prohibitions and monitoring procedures regarding suppliers' labour practices and specifically the use of forced labour or child labour.
-Entities may also choose to train directors, officers and internal personnel on their duties in light of the pending obligations under the Act, and proactively review and update contracts with existing suppliers
+Entities may also choose to train directors, officers and internal personnel on their duties in light of the pending obligations under Bill S-211, and proactively review and update contracts with existing suppliers to ensure that any risks associated with forced labour or child labour are promptly addressed and mitigated.